calculabs/elementor-acf-repeater-docs/usage-guide-free.md

 5. Build and design your loop item template using Elementor widgets
 6. Use the ACF Repeater Dynamic Tags to assign your repeater fields:
-   - Edit a widget's settings
-   - In the Dynamic Tags menu, look for the "ACF Repeater" section
-   - Choose the appropriate tag (e.g., ACF Repeater Text, ACF Repeater Image)
-   - Select the specific sub-field you want to display

 ### Using Dynamic Tags